-- Develop an evidence-based strategy for the treatment of resectable or borderline resectable PAD, exploring the role of neoadjuvant and adjuvant chemotherapy and/or radiation therapy. - Appraise available and emerging clinical trial data documenting the utility of contemporary combination chemotherapy regimens (eg, FOLFIRINOX, nab paclitaxel/ gemcitabine) in the neoadjuvant and adjuvant settings, and determine what role, if any, these strategies should play in the current care of patients diagnosed with resectable PAD.
+• Develop an evidence-based strategy for the treatment of resectable or borderline-resectable PAD, exploring the role of neoadjuvant and adjuvant chemotherapy and/or radiation therapy.

-- Consider patient- and disease-specific characteristics and available clinical trial data in the selection and sequencing of systemic therapy for locally advanced or metastatic PAD. - Design and implement a plan of care to recognize and manage side effects and toxicities associated with the use of approved systemic regimens for the management of locally advanced or metastatic PAD to support quality of life and continuation of therapy. - Recall the biologic rationale for and available and emerging data with novel investigational agents currently in clinical testing for PAD, and, where applicable, refer eligible patients for trial participation or other expanded access programs.
+- Consider patient and disease characteristics and available clinical trial data in the selection and sequencing of systemic therapy for locally advanced or metastatic PAD. - Design and implement a plan of care to recognize and manage side effects and toxicities associated with the use of approved systemic regimens for the management of locally advanced or metastatic PAD and thus to support quality of life and continuation of therapy. - Recall available and emerging data with investigational agents currently in clinical testing for PAD, and where applicable refer eligible patients for trial participation.